 SJC has changed from a single disbursement to five disbursements per term for all students.
 As a reminder, authorized aid is available to charge tuition, fees, books, and supplies against.
 A disbursement is aid paid to your account.
 A refund is sent to your San Jac Card or bank account after all charges have been paid.

 Please note: Students who are considered transient students are not eligible for aid with SJC.
 For example, if you are working towards a degree with another school and attend there in the fall and spring terms and only attend SJC in the summer for transfer, you are not eligible for an award with SJC.

 Your enrollment status is determined by the number of semester hours you’re taking at San Jacinto College for a given semester.
 These hours exclude audit courses, transfer work, credit by exam, and Continuing and Professional Development classes.

 Pell Grants are based on full-time enrollment and are reduced if you’re taking fewer hours.
 If you enrolled full-time during the Fall and Spring terms, you may have Pell eligibility remaining for the summer term.

 SEOG and TPEG awards require at least six hours.

 TEOG requires at least six hours and adjusts based on your enrollment status.

 Direct Loans require you to be enrolled and attending six credit hours or more.
 If you are registered for parts of term, your loan will not disburse until you reach six credit hours.
 If you received the maximum loans during the Fall and Spring terms, additional loans are not available unless you advanced a grade level.

-Grants and Stafford Loans will only pay for one repeat class if it was passed with a grade of D or better.
+Grants and Direct Loans may only pay for one repeat class if it was passed with a grade of D or better.

 Sometimes plans change.
 You might receive financial aid, register for a term and then decide not to attend.
 It happens.
 That’s why we have a withdrawal process in place, so you don’t incur any unnecessary expense.